digovc/XPControl/README.md

 # How to use:

-With **XPControl.exe** running, configure the IP and port where X-Plane is running and click in **Active** button to start communication between this application and the X-Plane.
+With **XPControl.exe** running, configure the IP and port where X-Plane is running and click in **Active** button to start communication between the application and X-Plane.

 Press **Control** key in your keyboard to move pedals (heading) or **Shift** key to move yoke (pitch and roll).
 Press the respective key again to release the control.
 Just it.